innobright/help.innobright.com/src/licensing/floating-licenses-mac.rst

    </plist>

-You can copy this example above into your newly created plist file.
+You can download this example here:  http://shop.innobright.com/wp-content/uploads/2018/05/com.Altus_.setenv.floating.zip

 Given your setup there are three ways that you can set the enviroment variable to point to the license server:
     1) You can use the license server's ``ip address`` for a direct reference